saucedor/E2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 ## Implementation

-For the implementation, I used **Python** and the **Natural Language Toolkit (NLTK)** library to define the grammar and parse Latin sentences.
+For the implementation, we used Python and the Natural Language Toolkit (NLTK) library to define the grammar and parse Latin sentences.

-First, I created a **Context-Free Grammar (CFG)** using `nltk.CFG.fromstring()`.
-The grammar defines simple Latin sentences with a subject-verb-object structure.
-Subjects can be pronouns or nouns, verbs are simple present tense actions, and objects are nouns.
+First, we created a Context-Free Grammar (CFG) using nltk.CFG.fromstring().
+The grammar defines simple Latin sentences following a subject-verb-object (SVO) structure.
+Subjects can be pronouns or nouns, verbs are simple present tense actions, and objects are accusative nouns.

-Here is the main structure of the grammar:
+Here is the defined grammar:

 - **S** → NP VP
 - **NP** → P | N